raphael-weigand/crw-chrome-extension/README.md

 ![Consumer Rights Wiki shows a number of found articles for Volkswagen.de](Documentation/Images/crw-Example-VW.png)

+It only shows the articles when clicking the extension, it does not open itself.

 ## Setup Chrome Extension from this Repo

 The extension is not yet published to Chrome Webstore, but you can locally install it.
 I plan to publish it to the Chrome Webstore shortly.